 Key pair and certificate usage

-Use is restricted according to the terms of the Subscriber Agreement, the PDS and this CPS.
+Use is restricted according to the terms of the Subscriber Agreement, the PDS, CP and this CPS.
 The applicable Subscriber Agreement and PDS will be the best indicators of permitted usage for a given certificate type.

-The keys and certificates issued by the New Zealand Government PKI services do not provide any indication of the level of authority, delegation or privileges that a subscriber may possess, and do not support any third party reliance for financial transactions.
-Any exceptions to this must be set forth in writing in the applicable CP, PDS and associated contracts.

-Relying parties of New Zealand Government PKI certificates are responsible for checking the complete certification chain.

 See relevant CP for additional criteria.

 Certificate renewal